hhvm/user-documentation/guides/hack/03-types/34-enumerated-types.md

 @@ enumerated-types-examples/BitFlags.php @@

 Here, the underlying type has a *type constraint* (via an `as` clause).
 In the absence of the constraint, the type of `F1`, `F2`, and `F3` is `enum BitFlags`, which is not an integer type.
-So, it can’t be involved in bit-shifting.
+So, it can't be involved in bit-shifting.
 However, with the constraint, their type is that of the constraint, in this case, `int`.
 This allows these enumeration constants to be used in the context of an `int` (such as with the relational or bitwise operators), but not vice versa.

-Here’s an example that uses enumeration constants with `string` values:
+Here's an example that uses enumeration constants with `string` values:

 @@ enumerated-types-examples/Permission.php @@